sigmapie8/learning-stem/index.md

 [**What's stem?**](https://stem.torproject.org/index.html) Python library to interact with Tor.

 ## Motivation
 When I got started with stem, I was just a fresh, out-of-college graduate.
-I found stem interesting, but the API was tough to understand at first and there weren't many resources that helped.
-There aren't many today.
-This project aims to work as a starting point for people who want to do interesting things with Tor.
+I found stem interesting, but the API docs were tough to understand at first and there weren't many resources that helped.

+There aren't many today, but now I am able to realize how well written the API docs are.
+This project aims to work as a starting point for people who want to do interesting things with Tor but are initmidated by stem's docs.

 ## Setup Used
 * Python 3.6 (inside a virtualenv)